-- A collaboration agreement in place for the counter-terrorism policing network that will be taking responsibility for Special Branch services from regional forces. - The National Ballistics Intelligence Service (NABIS) where the West Midlands Police is the co-host force.
-The arrangement also being subject to a collaboration agreement and the Commissioner is represented on the NABIS governing board. - The West Midlands Regional Organised Crime Unit (ROCU) is the subject of a fourforce collaboration agreement (Staffordshire, Warwickshire, West Mercia and West Midlands). - The West Midlands Violence Reduction Unit which was launched in 2019 and involved WMP, health and education professionals to work together to understand the causes of serious violence in the West Midlands and agreeing a co-ordinated response. - A West Midlands wide Community Safety Partnership enabling crime reduction activities to be commissioned more effectively and efficiently. - A Safer Travel Partnership with West Midlands Combined Authority and West Midlands Police that continues to significantly reduce crime on all modes of transport across the region. - An agreement with Birmingham Airport for WMP to provide policing services to the airport. - The Regional Criminal Justice Forum which is a collaborative partnership between PCCs, forces and criminal justice colleagues across the West Midlands, designed to address cross cutting themes and issues that are affecting all four areas. - A collaboration with Warwickshire PCC where WMP delivers Forensic Services to Warwickshire Police.
+- A regional forces collaboration agreement for the counter-terrorism policing network that also includes responsibility for Special Branch services. - The National Ballistics Intelligence Service (NABIS) where the West Midlands Police is the co-host force.
+The arrangement is also subject to a collaboration agreement and the Commissioner is represented on the NABIS governing board. - The West Midlands Regional Organised Crime Unit (ROCU) which is a four-force collaboration agreement between Staffordshire, Warwickshire, West Mercia and West Midlands. - The West Midlands Violence Reduction Partnership which involves WMP, health and education professionals working together to understand the causes of serious violence in the West Midlands and agreeing a co-ordinated response. - A West Midlands wide Community Safety Partnership enabling crime reduction activities to be commissioned more effectively and efficiently. - A Safer Travel Partnership with West Midlands Combined Authority and WMP that continues to significantly reduce crime on all modes of transport across the region. - A West Midlands Combatting Drugs & Alcohol Partnership has been established to co-ordinate activity to reduce drug harm in the local area - An agreement with Birmingham Airport for WMP to provide policing services to the airport. - The Regional Criminal Justice Forum which is a collaborative partnership between PCCs, forces and criminal justice colleagues across the West Midlands, designed to address cross cutting themes and issues that are affecting all four areas. - A collaboration with Warwickshire PCC where WMP delivers Forensic Services to Warwickshire Police. - The Staffordshire and WMP Joint Legal Services agreement which provides Legal Services to WMP, Staffordshire Police, the Police, Fire and Crime Commissioner for Staffordshire and the Police and Crime Commissioner for West Midlands. - The Central Motorway Police Group collaboration between Staffordshire Police and WMP, which strives to ensure the safe travel of road users on the motorway network through the region. - The Staffordshire Police and WMP firearms Licensing collaboration which provides management of all aspects of the licensing of firearms/shotguns and explosives